Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients: Quantitative version of the Kipnis--Varadhan theorem

 In discrete time, we set $L = \mathrm{Id} - P_1$.
 Again, $L$ is a positive self-adjoint operator on $\LL^2(\nu)$.
-Note that we slightly depart from the custom of defining the generator as $P_1$ in order to match more closely the continuous time situation.
+Note that we slightly depart from the custom of defining the generator as $P_1$ in order to match more closely the continuous-time situation.

-We denote by $\langle \cdot, \cdot \rangle$ the scalar product in $\LL^2(\nu)$.
-For any function $f \in \LL^2(\nu)$ we define the \emph{spectral measure} of $L$ projected on the function $f$ as the measure $e_f$ on~$\R_+$ that satisfies, for any bounded continuous $\Psi : \R_+ \to \R$, the relation
+We denote by $\langle\cdot, \cdot\rangle$ the scalar product in $\LL^2(\nu)$.
+For any function $f \in\LL^2(\nu)$ we define the \textit{spectral measure} of $L$ projected on the function $f$ as the measure $e_f$ on $\R_+$ that satisfies, for any bounded continuous $\Psi\dvtx\R_+ \to\R$, the relation

 The Dirichlet form associated to $L$ is given by